lklee9/DataAnalysisR/README.md

 # DataAnalysisR
-Companion app of DriftMapper in oorder to visualse the results obtained from DriftMapper
+Companion app of DriftMapper in oorder to visualse the results obtained from DriftMapper, https://github.com/LeeLoongKuan/DriftMapper

 # Live Demo
 `http://45.63.24.69:3838/DataAnalysisR/`